 Are there any existing financing methods in the CCs?
+CAA will give inputs about Austrian energy, mobility and refurbishment subsidies.

 Every FC should present one good example in order to show how they were financing their projects.

 Expert speakers will be invited to present current financing possibilities or examples of how financing can be solved.